test1477/dfdfd/wwww.md

-The issue you're facing is that the script is not correctly extracting the **package type** and **version** for all package types (e.g., npm, NuGet, Yum, Generic, Helm, Terraform, etc.).
-This is because the script is currently hardcoded to handle **Docker** packages specifically, and the logic for extracting package names and versions may not work for other package types.

-To fix this, we need to:
-1. **Dynamically determine the package type** for each repository.
+The error `IndexError: list index out of range` occurs because the script is trying to access an index in the `segments` list that doesn't exist.
+This happens when the `artifact_path` doesn't have enough segments to match the expected structure for a specific package type (e.g., Docker, npm, etc.).

-2. **Generalize the logic** for extracting package names and versions to work with all package types.
+To fix this issue, we need to add **error handling** to ensure the script doesn't crash when it encounters unexpected paths.
+We'll also improve the logic for extracting package names and versions to make it more robust.
-3. **Handle different package structures** (e.g., npm, NuGet, Docker, etc.) appropriately.

-Here’s the updated script that works for **all package types**:

 ---

-### Updated Script for All Package Types
+### Updated Script with Error Handling

 ```python
 import requests